laremund/portfolio/README.md

 ## My digital portfolio, which also serves as a resume.
-Vite / React / Typescript / Tailwindcss
+Build: Vite / React / Typescript / Tailwindcss
+Github Pages (where this site is hosted): https://laremund.github.io/portfolio